bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:25 PM CT, May 27</p>
+<p class="updated_time"> Latest data: 12:00 AM CT, May 28</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 86°, which is 6° **warmer** than yesterday.
-Tomorrow is expected to be 3° **warmer** than today.
+Today's high is 89°, which is 3° **warmer** than yesterday.
+Tomorrow is expected to be 2° *colder* than today.

 Currently:

-- 72°
+- 68°
-- Clear
+- Partly Cloudy
-- 82% humidity
+- 81% humidity
-- 3 mph wind
+- 5 mph wind
-- 0% cloud cover
+- 59% cloud cover
-- 47 AQI 🟩
+- 41 AQI 🟩
 - 0.03 inches of rain in the past 24 hours